 Due process hearings are similar to trials, with the Hearing Officer presiding and acting as a judge.
 An attorney will represent the educational agency.
 The parent may also be represented by an attorney, or may proceed without counsel.
 Witnesses are questioned and cross-examined, and evidence is admitted into the record for the Hearing Officer’s consideration.
 At the conclusion of the hearing, the Hearing Officer issues a written decision, which is a legally enforceable document setting forth the legal obligations of all the parties.

-ODR has developed Parent Guide (IDEA) – Understanding Special Education Due Process Hearings, which is a helpful resource for parents who are considering or are involved in a due process hearing.
+Understanding Special Education Due Process Hearings: A Guide for Parents and Families, is a helpful resource for parents who are considering or are involved in a due process hearing.

 For parents of students who are eligible for gifted education, the guide Understanding Gifted Special Education Due Process Hearings: A Guide for Parentsopens PDF file is available.